ewafula/MetaClassifier/docs/MetaClassifier.md

 ```

 ## Citation
-If you use MetaClassifier please cite the following paper the describes the methodology:
+If you use MetaClassifier please cite the following paper that describes the methodology:

 **Characterizing the floral resources of a North American metropolis using a honey bee foraging assay.**
 _Douglas B. Sponsler_, _Don Shump_,  _Rodney T. Richardson_,  _Christina M. Grozinger_.